nextest-rs/nextest/site/src/docs/reporting.md

 ### …after tests have finished

-When `--no-capture` isn't used, nextest will capture standard output and standard error.
-There are two options that control the situations in which test output (standard output and standard error) is
+Two options control the situations in which test output is displayed:
-displayed:

 `--success-output`
 : When to display standard output and standard error for passing tests.
 The default is `never`.